 4) lack of primary surgical treatment;

-5) the use of drainage or the rejection of it.
+5) use of drainage or refusal of it.

 1) acceleration of the process of rejection of necrotic tissues